 Problems converted in this way are often relatively difficult instances of HCP by comparison to size.
 However, the underlying difficulty of the initial instance is, in some sense, retained as well.

 On this page we include source code (in Java) for converting some NP problems to HCP, and also for interpreting found Hamiltonian cycles in the context of the initial problems.
 We also include a few examples for each problem.

 Boolean Satisfiability (SAT) is the problem of determining whether a set of boolean variables can be assigned values of TRUE or FALSE so that a given boolean expression evaluates to TRUE.
 Any such expression can be written in conjunctive normal form, that is, as a sequence of individual clauses only containing OR and NOT operators, and with each entry in the sequence joined by AND operators.

-The Chromatic Index problem requests the minimum number of colours required to colour the edges of a given graph so that no adjacent edges share the same colour.
-The decision form of the problem asks whether such an edge colouring is possible for a given number of colours k.
+The Chromatic Number problem requests the minimum number of colours required to colour the vertices of a given graph so that no edge has endpoints of the same colour.
+The decision form of the problem asks whether such a vertex colouring is possible for a given number of colours k.